carloscastellanos/teaching/STAR701/web/web.md

 ## Why Should Artists Care About Web Coding?

-Think of a webpage not as a technical document, but (like we did with machine learning) a malleable medum or canvas).
+Think of a webpage not as a technical document, but (like we did with machine learning) a malleable medum or canvas.

 Artist Examples: